geeetarguy/PivarAudio/_posts/2017-09-25-introduction.md

 ---
-title: Welcome to the Forestry Demo Site!
+title: Welcome to the Pivar Audio Site!
-date: 2017-09-25 09:09:13 +0000
+date: 2019-01-13 10:09:13 +0000
 related_posts:
 - _posts/2017-02-12-modern.md
 - _posts/2017-08-01-welcome.md
-sub_heading: An introduction to Forestry
+sub_heading: Audio Effects On The App Store
-tags:
+tags: []
-- Demo
-- Forestry
 layout: post
 banner_image: ''

 ---
-Welcome to the Belkirk College of Engineering Demo Site!
+Welcome to the Pivar Audio Site!

-This site allows you to explore Forestry's features and functionality, and is **not** meant to be used as a production website.
-To get started building your own site, please see our [documentation](https://forestry.io/docs/).

-Thank you for choosing to demo Forestry!
+Check out our app, Zen Musical Harmonizer ZMH-1.
+And, check back for new products on the horizon.

+We specialize in musical audio effects aimed at instruments, particularly guitar.